rmosolgo/batmanjs-mvc-cookbook/chapters/debugging.md

 - add the HTML template which is requested by the JavaScript application
 - define a different `source` for the view which is requesting the HTML

+### "Related model ... hasn't loaded yet.
+\label{sec:related_model_not_found}

+A model association tried to lookup a model against its namespace.
+The default namespace is `Batman.currentApp`.

+You should either:

+- Call `MyApp.run()`, which will make `MyApp` the current application
+- Manually set `Batman.currentApp = MyApp`

+If you passed a `namespace` option to the association, make sure sure it's correct!